 From 2005 to 2014, three renowned arbitrators headed the tribunal.
 One was selected by the Russian Federation, one by GML, and one by the Permanent Court of Arbitration since it administered the proceedings.

 The arbitrators examined more than 4,000 pages of evidence.
 They presided over ten days of hearings on jurisdiction and admissibility, and 23 days of hearings on the merits.
 They heard more than 20 witnesses give evidence.
-Although the Russian Federation participated fully in the nine-year arbitration, it put forward not a single factual witness, despite the tribunal suggesting this would be helpful.
+Although the Russian Federation participated fully in the ten-year arbitration, it put forward not a single factual witness, despite the tribunal suggesting this would be helpful.

 In its Final Award of July 2014, the tribunal concluded that: